ltw-webdev-javascript/curriculum/working-with-jquery.md

       </html>
     lines:
       - num: "11-14"
-        text: "We’re going to manipulate these HTML tags in our Javascript."
+        text: "We’re going to manipulate these HTML tags in our JavaScript."

   - title: "Connect jQuery"
     before: |